Last Updated on September 7, 2020 by Anne Thynne

 2. Fluval FX6 – Best Premium Quality Canister Filter

 For quite a long time this has been considered as the best canister filter by many aquarists all over the world.
-This unit comes with an amazing flow rate, which is one of the reasons why we picked it.
+This unit comes with an amazing circulation capacity, which is one of the reasons why we picked it.
 It has been designed to handle more filtration.

 If your aquarium holds around 250 gallons to 400 gallons, you should definitely consider purchasing this filter.
 This canister filter can manage a flow rate of 563 gallons per hour.